ClarkAllen/DataMakerRI/UserManual.md

 **dmSourceType textfromlist**
 Sometimes you may want to have control over the items selected from for the return value.
 Some examples might be dog breeds, product names, company names, etc... .
-This source type allows you select randomly from a list that you supply.
-The list must have two or more elements.
+This dmSourceType allows you select randomly from a list that you supply.
+The list must have two or more string elements.

-**Important** : There is a fromLists element in the fields definition that maps a field name to the list the field is populated from.
-The list name matches the field name that it populates.
-This structure allows multiple fields to be populated from lists that you control.

-In the example below, this field is populated from a list with the same name :
+Here is how it looks in the field definition :

+    "fields": [
-    "fields": {
+        {
-        ... ,
             "name": "SOME_FIELD_NAME",
             "dmSourceType": "textfromlist",
-        "fromLists": {
-            "SOME_FIELD_NAME": [
+            "itemList": [
                 "Hammer",
                 "Screwdriver",
                 "Drill",
                 "Saw"
             ]
-        },
+        }
         ...

+**dmSourceType fname**
+To select the first name of a person you will need to specify a gender.
+The gender specification must be one of R (random), M (male), or F (female).

+    "fields": [
+            {
+                "name": "SOME_FIELD_NAME",
+                "dmSourceType": "fname",
+                "gender": "R"
             }

-**dmSourceType **
+            ...

 **dmSourceType **